jasonsbeer/AmigaPCI/TechnicalManual.md

 # AmigaPCI

 The AmigaPCI is a Motrola MC68040 based OCS/ECS* Amiga computer in the ATX form factor.
-It provides four AUTOCONFIG capable PCI slots for expansion purposes such as video, sound, ethernet connectivity, etc. Amiga OS and Kickstart 2.0+ is required for operation.
+It provides four AUTOCONFIG capable PCI slots for expansion purposes such as video, sound, etc. Amiga OS and Kickstart 2.0+ is required for operation.

 * Original Chip Set and Enhanced Chip Set, respectively.